k-sophia/CTF/Target_Cyber_Defense/Tier1/Tier1.md

-# Tier 1: Play the Defender
+# 🛡 Tier 1: Play the Defender 🛡

-Alert: Ransom demand received.
-Play the defender and identify intrusion and determine how data was exfiltrated
+**Theme:** A ransom demand has been received.
+Play the defender to identify the intrusion and determine how data was exfiltrated.

+## 🔍 Challenges

+12 out of 13 challenges completed:
+- [D1.
+Mystery Mail](./D1_Mystery_Mail.md) – Identify the sender’s IP from an extortion email
+- [D2.
+Not-so-Simple Mail Protocol](./D2_Not_so_Simple_Mail_Protocol.md) – Trace the first extortion attempt in logs
+- [D3.
+Ransom Wrangler](./D3_Ransom_Wrangler.md) – Negotiate wiht the attacker
+- D4.
+Trout of Office
+-  [D5.
+Ahoy, PCAP'n!](./D5_Ahoy_PCAP'n.md) – Identify which machine is sending stolen data and where it went

+## 🏆 Placement & Points

+The following image shows final ranking and total points earned:

 ![Placement and Points](./images/placement_and_points.png)